buddhist-uni/buddhist-uni.github.io/_content/monographs/society_macionis-john.md

 pages: 500
 ---

-The standard textbook for introducing macro-sociology for over twenty years and sixteen editions.
+For over twenty years and sixteen editions, this has been the standard textbook for introducing macro-sociology.